 We’re frequently asked how we operate our Security Operations Center (SOC) at Microsoft (particularly as organizations are integrating cloud into their enterprise estate).
 This is the first in a three part blog series designed to share our approach and experience, so you can use what we learned to improve your SOC.

 In Part 1: Organization, we start with the critical organizational aspects (organizational purpose, culture, and metrics).
-In Part 2: People, we cover how we manage our most valuable resource—human talent.
+In Part 2: People (Part 2a and 2b), we cover how we manage our most valuable resource—human talent.
 And finally Part 3: Technology, covers the technology that enables these people to accomplish their mission.

 Overall SOC model